Update from the Vice President | February 11, 2021

-Classes will be offered onsite in Rochester and online in order to best serve all students:
+All classes will be offered online in order to best serve all students:

-Classes will be offered onsite in Rochester and online in order to best serve all students.
 Our goal is to offer as much flexibility for students and faculty as possible, while continuing to offer the highest quality education.
-Classrooms will be adjusted in order to create additional physical distance and reduced occupancy requirements.

-What new precautions and protocols will be in place within the classroom?
+What health protocols will be in place on campus?

-- For in-person classes, a physical distance of six feet between all persons will be required at all times.
+- A physical distance of six feet between all persons will be required at all times.